-- A player or players calling another player worthless, an embarrassment, or making fun of them. - A coach refusing to allow a player to miss a practice for a family matter, or threatening to bench the player in future games if they miss practice. - A coach throwing equipment, water bottles or chairs at or in the presence of athletes. - A coach punching walls when the team loses the game. - A coach or parent ignoring an athlete for extended periods of time.
+- A player or players calling another player worthless, an embarrassment, or making fun of them. - A coach refusing to allow a player to miss a practice for a family matter, or threatening to bench the player in future games if they miss practice. - A coach throwing equipment, water bottles or chairs at or in the presence of athletes. - A coach punching walls when the team loses the game.

+• A coach or parent ignoring an athlete for extended periods of time.

-Bullying is intentionally aggressive physical and/or nonphysical behavior repeated over time that hurts, threatens or frightens another person.
+Bullying is intentionally aggressive physical and/or non-physical behavior repeated over time that hurts, threatens or frightens another person.
 Bullying can take place both on and off the field.
 Bullies can be teammates, parents, coaches, spectators, or umpires.
 Examples of bullying are:

-- Hitting, pushing, tripping, choking, slapping, spitting, throwing objects, etc. - Teasing, taunting, name calling, threatening, etc. - A coach making an athlete feel like they are not part of the team. - Fans verbally abusing players from the opposite team by saying mean things.
+- Several people ganging up an individual team member. - A coach making an athlete feel like they are not part of the team. - Fans verbally abusing players from the opposite team by saying mean things. - Ongoing teasing of an athlete by teammate(s)

-Cyberbullying is the use of the internet or smart phones to harass and bully another person.
-This can be in the form of threatening and rude text messages to an individual or group that is often repeated, flaming (an online fight with harsh language or pictures), exclusion (purposefully leaving a person out from an online group and making mean comments about them), outing (posting private and personal information, pictures, or videos), and masquerading (creating a fake social media account and pretending to be someone else).
+Cyberbullying is the use of the internet or cell phones to harass and bully another person.
+This can be in the form of mean text messages, posting unwanted pictures of someone else on social media, and creating a fake social media account and pretending to be someone else.